zerpex/sickrage_ynh/README.md

-Sickbeard_ynh
+Sickrage_ynh
 =============

-Installs Sickbeard download manager for Yunohost.
+Installs Sickrage download manager for Yunohost.

 # Instructions

 - Use **Install software** option from admin panel
 - Find textbox tagged as **Install from github**
-- Copy and paste: https://github.com/Chao-Man/sickbeard_ynh into
+- Copy and paste: https://github.com/zerpex/sickrage_ynh into

 Enjoy....
 If it works...